SaintFenix/Awesome-BSD-Ports-Programs-And-Projects/README.md

 **NetBSD**: pkgin install (*packagename*)
   ^*Note that NetBSD may need to have [pkgin installed](https://pkgin.net/) first before this command will function.*
+  ^^*Additional Note You may need to follow [these instructions](https://www.pkgsrc.org/wip/) if the pkg is located in wip.

 **OpenBSD**: pkg_add (*packagename*)